adiesha/CSCI338Fall2025/README.md

 Since this is a theory course, the majority of your grade comes from assignments, tests, and a final.
 You will be graded on the following:
 - Assignments 42%: There will be at least 6 assignments.
 I will either drop the lowest-grade assignment or replace it with the highest-grade assignment.
-- Pop-up quizzes 8%: These are lightly graded, there will be around 12 pop-up tests, best 8 will be counted towards the final grade.
+- Pop-up quizzes 4%: These are lightly graded, there will be around 10-12 pop-up tests, best 8 will be counted towards the final grade.
+- Attendance 4%: We will use iClicker to record the attendance.
+(This is the first time I am using this tool, So I am expecting difficulties in the first few days.)
 - In class tests 30%: 3 In-class tests, they will be announced at least one week ahead.
 - Final Test (optional) 20%